 It is a common misconception that seniors and technology do not mix.
 However, there are now numerous technology aids for seniors that can address their unique needs and empower them to be more independent.
 One of the most interesting devices seniors may not think they need, but will actually greatly benefit from, are wireless TV headphones.

-A common issue that occurs with age—also combined with other factors such as biology and illness—is hearing loss.
+A common issue that occurs with age — also combined with other factors such as biology and illness — is hearing loss.
 Statistics have shown that one in three people aged 65–74 suffer from hearing loss, which can consequently impair their quality of life.
-While frustrating at best, hearing loss can affect one's mental health and can further deteriorate when left unaddressed.
+While frustrating at best, hearing loss can affect one's mental health and further deteriorate when left unaddressed.

-Wireless headphones are a fantastic technology aid for seniors who are experiencing hearing loss.
-Allow us to break down just how exactly the best wireless headphones can help seniors enjoy one of life's simple pleasures—that of watching TV.
+Wireless headphones are a fantastic technology aid for seniors experiencing hearing loss.
+Allow us to break down just how exactly the best wireless headphones can help seniors enjoy one of life's simple pleasures — that of watching TV.
 You may not realize what TV headphones for seniors can do, but once you make the switch, you might just consider yourself a convert.